 Shallow subtidal rocky reefs and kelp forests are temperate nearshore habitats that attract dense aggregations of fishes and invertebrates, many of which are economically, ecologically, and culturally important (Steneck et al. 2002).
-Elevated NH₄⁺ excretion from the concentrated biodiversity and biomass of these communities may also contribute to nutrient hotspots on small to meso scales and exceed NH₄⁺ delivery from other sources (Shrestha et al. 2024).
+Elevated NH₄⁺ excretion from the concentrated diversity and biomass of these communities may also contribute to nutrient hotspots on small to meso-scales and exceed NH₄⁺ delivery from other sources (Shrestha et al. 2024).
 Fast-growing canopy kelps, which form expansive underwater forests, may benefit from these excretions directly as a source of nitrogen (in the form of NH₄⁺), especially during low upwelling periods (Brzezinksi et al. 2013; Lees et al. 2024).
 These kelps, which comprise giant kelp (Macrocystis pyrifera) and bull kelp (Nereocystis leutkeana) in the northeast Pacific, also influence the hydrodynamics and hydrochemistry of seawater, both slowing water flow within the forests and generating gradients of carbon content, pH, alkalinity, and oxygen (Jackson and Winant 1983; Gaylord et al. 2007; Pfister et al. 2019).
 These modifications of the surrounding fluid environment by kelp forests could affect the productivity and community composition of other primary producers and contribute to small-scale spatial nutrient heterogeneity.

 We aimed to quantify the contribution of animal-regenerated nitrogen to spatial variability of nutrients in a temperate, wave-swept upwelling region (Barkley Sound, British Columbia, Canada).
 This region is located on the traditional territories of the Huu-ay-aht Nation and comprises an archipelago of islands dotted with rocky reefs and kelp forests of heterogeneous structure.
 We hypothesized that animal-regenerated nutrients contribute to variability in resource availability across three distinct spatial scales.
 Specifically, we predicted that NH₄⁺ variation would be detectable at the meso-scale due to variation in animal abundance among sites.
 We also expected to observe variation in NH₄⁺ concentrations at small scales (within natural sites) and fine scales (between experimental cages), but only under conditions that allow for local enrichment (e.g., low tidal exchange).
 To test these predictions, we measured variation in NH₄⁺ concentrations among rocky reef sites (meso scale of ~10s of km), in and out of kelp forest sites (small scale of 5 m), and near experimentally caged consumers (fine scale of < 2 m, Fig. 1a–c).
 We quantified the abundance and diversity of fishes and invertebrates at each rocky reef and kelp forest site and measured kelp forest metrics and abiotic variables to explore potential drivers of variation in NH₄⁺ concentrations.
 By characterizing the scale at which animal-driven nutrients vary, we hope to uncover the extent to which consumers in temperate regions structure communities not only from the top down, but also the bottom up through CND.